-The department has a strong three-field approach with active programs in Archaeology, Sociocultural Anthropology, and Biological Anthropology.
-Program strengths in Archaeology include the origins of agriculture and pastoralism; paleoethnobotany; zooarchaeology; geoarchaeology, landscape archaeology; and environmental archaeology.
-Sociocultural Anthropology foci include politics, pluralism and religion; indigenous political movements; the politics of gender and sexuality; fertility and population; global health and the environment; and medical anthropology.
-Program strengths in Biological Anthropology include human and primate evolution; the ecology and conservation of modern primates; human physiology; quantitative studies of morphology and genetics; and human life history.
+The department has a strong three-field approach, with active programs in Archaeology, Sociocultural Anthropology, and Biological Anthropology.
+Program strengths in Archaeology include the origins of agriculture and pastoralism, paleoethnobotany, zooarchaeology, geoarchaeology, landscape archaeology, and environmental archaeology.
+Sociocultural Anthropology foci include politics, pluralism and religion, indigenous political movements, the politics of gender and sexuality, fertility and population, global health and the environment, and medical anthropology.
+Program strengths in Biological Anthropology include human and primate evolution, the ecology and conservation of modern primates, human physiology, biological variation in living human populations, quantitative studies of morphology and genetics, and human life history.

 Universal Departmental Requirements

 The following is an abbreviated list of requirements for the PhD in Anthropology.
 Each subdiscipline also has its own additional guidelines and requirements.
 A more complete description of the requirements (including additional subdisciplinary requirements) can be found on the Department of Anthropology website.
 All students in the PhD program are expected to satisfy the academic performance requirements of the Graduate School, which can be found in the General Requirements section of this Bulletin.
 Similarly, all subdisciplinary requirements are in addition to those set out here for the department as a whole.

 Degree Length and Course Units